The History of Saint-Martin-le-Beau in the Loire Valley

 Raymonde’s family members were understandably skeptical of me, especially when I told them (through Sarah’s translation) that I wasn’t a fancy writer, but just someone inspired by Raymonde who hoped, one day, to write a novel of historical fiction based on her life.
 For my part, I was taken by them immediately when they entered Sarah and Marc’s home carrying the book “A Train in Winter.”

 The book wasn’t translated into French until many years after it was published.
-So, I met Raymonde’s family just months after they had read the book.
+So, I met Raymonde’s family just months after they had read the book for the first time.
 It was accurate they told me.
-And then they told me so much more.

 They told me that Raymonde’s café, the Café de l’Union, was a known gathering place for Communists like Raymonde and her husband Paul.
 They told me that the priest from Athée-sur-Cher worked with Raymonde to smuggle people across the river despite her ardent atheism and that she worked with him despite his unwavering faith.

 Raymonde’s grandson and great-grandson have matching tattoos on their wrists with the number 31-790 – the same number tattooed on Raymonde’s wrist at Auschwitz.
 But, despite their pride in Raymonde, they told me that they think she was both brave and selfish.
-They reported that their mother and grandmother Giselle, who grew up without her mother, suffered from feelings of abandonment.
+They reported that their mother and grandmother, Giselle, who grew up without her mother, suffered from feelings of abandonment.

 It is this conflict and contradiction within Raymonde that I find so fascinating.
 We are all capable of doing great things and of causing great hurt.
 Often, we are capable of doing both – even at the same time.
 As I listened to Raymonde’s family, I earnestly hoped that I could capture that human contradiction in my future heroine.